gonodono/web-widgets/README.md

 The Minimal versions have been removed here.
 Updated minimal implementations can be found in [the linked Stack Overflow post][so-post].

+The Simple ones create images that are sized to match their Widgets.
+They also offer buttons to load a new random page, and the images can be clicked to open the current page in a (separate) browser app.

+The Scroll versions basically add scrolling to the Simple ones by making the image (almost) as tall as is allowed by the API's size restrictions, and then placing it in a single item in a `ListView` or `LazyColumn`.

 ### RemoteViews

+These launch a coroutine from `onUpdate()` using `BroadcastReceiver`'s `goAsync()` functionality to get ~10 seconds of work time.

 #### Simple

-<sup>[`RemoteViewsSimpleWidget`][remoteviews-simple]</sup>

-The Simple one creates `Bitmap`s that are sized to match the Widget.
-It offers a reload button to force a new random page, and the image itself can be clicked to open the currently displayed page in a (separate) browser app.

-This one launches a coroutine from `onUpdate()` with an ~10-second timeout.
-Its `WebView` operations and draw routine are all handled in the `WebShooter` class.
+<sup>[`BaseRemoteViewsWidget`][remoteviews-base],
+[`RemoteViewsSimpleWidget`][remoteviews-simple]</sup>

 #### Scroll

-<sup>[`RemoteViewsScrollWidget`][remoteviews-scroll],
-[`RemoteViewsScrollFactory`][remoteviews-factory]</sup>

-The Scroll version basically adds scrolling to the Simple one, though it's a bit more complicated than it sounds.
-The only scrolling containers allowed in `RemoteViews` are a handful of `AdapterView`s, so this one requires a separate `RemoteViewsService` and `RemoteViewsFactory`, too.

-The `WebShooter` work is handled in the `RemoteViewsFactory`, so there's plenty of time available, but it's capped at 40 seconds to match the timeout for the Glance Widgets.

-Because of the unique setup here, this one ends up with a slightly different UI if it errors or times out, as those messages are displayed in `ListView` items.
-Also, since the reload button is handled in the `Provider` but the `WebShooter` runs in the `Factory`, there's no easy way to disable that button if the shooter figures out it can't draw.
-This one is mainly demonstrating how to use the time available in the `Factory`, if that might be useful for your particular design, so I didn't go to too much trouble to ensure feature parity here.
+<sup>[`BaseRemoteViewsWidget`][remoteviews-base],
+[`RemoteViewsScrollWidget`][remoteviews-scroll]</sup>

 ### Glance

-Each Glance Widget has the same behavior and features as the corresponding `RemoteViews` version, apart from the small UI difference for errors/timeouts in Scroll.
-They both have the same timeout of 40 seconds, to come in under the documentation's stated limit of "about 45 seconds" for `provideContent()`.
+These have a timeout of 40 seconds, to come in under the documentation's stated limit of "about 45 seconds" for `provideContent()`.

 #### Simple

 <sup>[`BaseGlanceWidget`][glance-base],
 [`GlanceSimpleWidget`][glance-simple]</sup>

-Thanks to Glance's abstractions, the Simple and Scroll implementations are nearly identical, and their common functionality is contained in `BaseGlanceWidget`, which handles all of the `WebShooter` work.
-`GlanceSimpleWidget` just tells the base class that the image should fit the Widget's height, and then provides a static image `Composable`.

 #### Scroll

 <sup>[`BaseGlanceWidget`][glance-base],
 [`GlanceScrollWidget`][glance-scroll]</sup>

-This one tells `BaseGlanceWidget` that the image height should be (almost) as tall as possible, and provides a `LazyColumn` with a single item for the image.

 <br />

 ## Notes

 - The demo app offers a simple radio button selection to choose between the virtual and overlay attachment options.
-The `RemoteViews` Simple version can be refreshed immediately after changing, since it creates a new `WebShooter` instance for each broadcast.
-The rest of the Widgets, however, will have to removed and replaced in order to ensure that the change takes effect right away.
-They all involve long-lived components that cache their `WebShooter`s.
+The `RemoteViews` versions can be refreshed immediately after changing, since they create a new `WebShooter` instance for each broadcast.
+The Glance Widgets, however, will have to removed and replaced in order to ensure that the change takes effect right away.
+They involve long-lived components that cache their `WebShooter`s.

-- The `RemoteViews` Scroll version allows a longer page than the Glance analogue, so you're not imagining things if you notice that.
-The reason is given in comments in [`RemoteViewsScrollFactory`][remoteviews-factory].

 - All the Widgets currently use Wikipedia for their pages.
 I am not affiliated with The Wikimedia Foundation nor any of its sites or organizations.
 It is